 “Fit” Is The New “Thin,” But Is It Just As Body Shaming?

+As a society, we're much more focused on getting fit instead of getting thin.
 While it's awesome that we're attempting to promote strong bodies instead of sickly ones, I still have to wonder if we're there yet in terms of our body-image ideals.

 Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.